Smoothing proximal gradient method for general structured sparse regression: Smoothing proximal gradient

-\subsection{Smoothing Proximal Gradient Descent}
+\subsection{Smoothing proximal gradient descent}

-Given the smooth approximation of the non-smooth structured-sparsity-inducing penalties as presented in the previous section, now, we apply the fast iterative shrinkage-thresholding algorithm (FISTA) \citep{FISTA}, using the gradient information in Theorem \ref{thm:key}.
-We substitute the penalty term $\Omega(\bb)$ in \eqref{eq:obj_glasso} with its smooth approximation $f_\mu(\bb)$ to obtain the following optimization problem:
+Given the smooth approximation to the nonsmooth structured sparsity-inducing penalties, now, we apply the fast iterative shrinkage-thresholding algorithm (FISTA) [\citet{FISTA}, \citet{Paul08}] to solve a generically reformulated optimization problem, using the gradient information from Theorem \ref{thmkey}.
+We substitute the penalty term $\Omega({\bolds\beta})$ in (\ref{eqobjglasso}) with its smooth approximation $f_\mu({\bolds\beta})$ to obtain the following optimization problem: